How to Translate a Page in Google Chrome

 Sometimes when you’re browsing the web, you might run into a website that’s not written in English.
 You might feel inclined to close the window and move on.

 But if you’re using Google Chrome, there’s no need for that.
 The browser has excellent features when it comes to translation.
-By default, it offers users to translate pages that are not in the browser’s native language.
+By default, it allows users to translate pages, not in the browser’s native language.